George Ainslie (psychologist): Picoeconomics

 Picoeconomics is a term Ainslie used to describe the different implications of an experimental discovery: the tendency for people to have a stronger preference for more immediate payoffs relative to later payoffs, where the tendency increases the closer to the present both payoffs are.
 Given two similar rewards, humans show a preference for one that arrives sooner rather than later.
 Humans are said to discount the value of the later reward, by a factor that increases with the length of the delay.

 Just as classical economics describes negotiation for limited resources among institutions, and microeconomics describes such negotiation among individuals, so picoeconomics describes interactions that resemble negotiation among parts that can be defined within the individual for control of that individual's finite behavioral capacity.

 A large number of experiments have confirmed that spontaneous preferences by both human and nonhuman subjects follow a hyperbolic curve rather than the conventional, exponential curve that would produce consistent choice over time.

-For instance, when offered the choice between $50 now and $100 a year from now, many people will choose the immediate $50.
-Given the choice between $50 in five years or $100 in six years, almost everyone will choose $100 in six years, even though that is the same choice seen at five years’ greater distance.
+For instance, when offered the choice between $50 now and $100 a year from now, many people will choose the immediate $50, whereas, given the choice between $50 in five years or $100 in six years, almost everyone will choose $100 in six years, even though that reduces to the same choice seen at five years' greater distance, as unconditioned by the initial five-year delay.